15 Sexiest Horror Movies of All Time

 7. The Hunger (1983)

-Tony Scott’s ‘The Hunger’ doesn’t even comes close to being a reasonable film but it’s three charismatic leads – David Bowie, Catherine Deneuve and Susan Sarandon – makes sure that every lover of cinema and pop culture will watch it at least once in their lifetime just for the sake of it.
-There are enough blood, seduction, eccentricity and libertine thoughts in the film to fuel your imagination and get you in the groove of the narrative.
-And of course when two finest actresses of their generation engage in a lesbian scene, how can one pass up the offer of watching this film.
+Tony Scott’s ‘The Hunger’ doesn’t even come close to being a reasonable film, but its three charismatic leads – David Bowie, Catherine Deneuve, and Susan Sarandon – make sure that every lover of cinema and pop culture will watch it at least once in their lifetime just for the sake of it.
+There is enough blood, seduction, eccentricity, and libertine thoughts in the film to fuel your imagination and get you in the groove of the narrative.
+You can do so right here.

 Read More: Best Horror Movies 2017